RoBorregos/RoBorregos-Docs/docs/soccer/Electronics/General.md

 ## Design Software
 For the PCB Design the EasyEda software was used.

 The robot electronics are made up of 5 custom PCBs designed specifically for a specific use.
 The design of the PCBs was   carried out in the EasyEda software.

-Initially, the design of the main PCB began. which has measurements of 10 x 10 cm.

-For the main processing of our robot, an Arduino Mega Pro of 32 Bits and 2 Clocks of 16 MHz was used.
-It was mainly chosen for its light weight and its size reduction.

 ## Drivers